 Yet, at least when searching for evidence of loss of functional protein, "grind and bind" molecular testing may be less helpful than IHC!

-QUALITY DNA NEEDED: It is best to have at least 2 square mm. of malignant-cell-rich tissue or target-cell-containing smear with 50% or more (no less than 20%) of nuclei being invasive malignancy nuclei that (1) about 500 micrograms of tumor DNA (2) might deliver, among all the DNA retrieved, at least 25% mutated DNA (if a significant target mutation is present).
+QUALITY DNA NEEDED: It is best to have at least 2 square mm. of malignant-cell-rich tissue or target-cell-containing smear with 50% or more (no less than 20%) of nuclei being invasive malignancy nuclei that (1) about 500 micrograms of tumor DNA (2) might deliver, among all the DNA retrieved, at least 25% mutated DNA (if a significant target mutation is present, the test may be falsely analyzed as "negative").
 If less than 100 malignant nuclei, there may not be enough target DNA to detect mutations [remember that any abnormal DNA is already diluted because 50% of all sample DNA is from one parent and 50% from the other].
 If pathologist must return to archived (filed) materials to select the sample with appropriate DNA target tumor, a charge can be made .

 Some ideas for in-lab efforts to (1) volumetrically expand small samples to allow more histological sectioning or (2) even create samples for future testing include: